yeqown/gitlab-flow/README.md

      init  initialize gitlab-flow, generate default config file and sqlite DB related to the path

 GLOBAL OPTIONS:
-   --conf_path path/to/file, -c path/to/file  choose which path/to/file to load (default: ~/.gitlab-flow)
-   --cwd path/to/file                         choose which path/to/file to load (default: /Users/med/projects/opensource/gitlab-flow)
+   --conf path/to/file, -c path/to/file  choose which path/to/file to load (default: ~/.gitlab-flow) --cwd path/to/file                         choose which path/to/file to load (default: /Users/med/projects/opensource/gitlab-flow)
    --debug                                    verbose mode (default: false) --project projectName, -p projectName      input projectName to locate which project should be operate. (default: gitlab-flow)